 Before storing, allow the pilaf to cool completely.

-Once the pilaf is cooled, you can place it in an airtight container and store it in the refrigerator.
-It should stay fresh for about 3-5 days.
+In the refrigerator: Once the pilaf is cooled, you can place it in an airtight container and store it in the refrigerator for up to 4 days.

-Portion the pilaf into freezer-safe containers or heavy-duty freezer bags, leaving a little space for the food to expand.
-It can be frozen for up to 2 months for the best quality, but it will remain safe to eat beyond that time.
+In the freezer: Pilaf can be frozen for up to 2 months for the best quality, but it will remain safe to eat beyond that time.

 To reheat, you can either thaw it in the refrigerator overnight and then warm it up in a microwave or stovetop, or reheat directly from frozen, adding a bit of water or broth to prevent it from drying out.